johnbojorquez36/CCI/README.md

 All solutions to these problems are my own original work.

-All source code can be compiled and run.
+All source code can be compiled and almost all can be run.
 I have included tests for each solution.